robertmuth/Cwerg/README.md

-  of slower code idioms and prevention of optimizations), not to mention the DLL hell problem. (see also: https://drewdevault.com/dynlib, https://www.kix.in/2008/06/19/an-alternative-to-shared-libraries/)
+  of slower code idioms and prevention of optimizations), not to mention the DLL hell problem. (see also: https://drewdevault.com/dynlib, https://www.kix.in/2008/06/19/an-alternative-to-shared-libraries/) (Lack of shared lib support likely precludes Windows and as target platform.)
 * Sophisticated instruction scheduling which is less important for memory bound code and out-of-order CPUs.
 * Sophisticated loop optimizations.
 Probably best left to the frontend.